shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 ## What we learned today?

-You can and, for sure, should develop your Tizen Mobile or TV App in a TDD manner.
+You can and, for sure, should develop your Tizen Mobile and TV Apps in a TDD manner.

 We propose to use nunit.xamarin SDK which offers testing capcities of popular NUnit Framework represented on a GUI and in XML reports.

-Tizen .NET and Tizen Xamarin Mobile and TV Apps are currently in the Preview mode and you can try it completely free of charge.
+Tizen .NET and Tizen Xamarin Mobile and TV SDKs are currently in the Preview mode and you can try it completely free of charge.

 Give it a try and develop your own well tested world class Tizen apps.